 I take chidren from the age of 4.

-The balance of musicianship activities versus learning an instrument will be different depending on how young the child is and how long they have been taking lessons.
+We do both general musicianship activities and work on skills needed to play their instrument.
+The balance of time spent between the two is different depending on how young the child is and how long they have been taking lessons.

 Do you take older beginners?

-A discussion before commiting to lessons is useful to get some clarity on what exactly you would like to achieve and how long it is likely to take.
-There are many different pathways in music all of which take time to explore so it is a good idea to get some focus and consistency.
-Regular lessons are the best way to do this.
+A discussion before commiting to lessons is useful to get some clarity on what exactly you would like to achieve and how much time you would need to commit.

 Can I take lessons if I only have a keyboard to practise on?